kowainik/issue-wanted/README.md

 Tip: If you stop running the server and then try to restart it, you may need to run the command `fuser -n tcp -k 8080` to free the port.

-## How to test DB query functions

-For testing the database follow these steps:

-1. Open up the terminal in the base folder and run `cd test/Db`

-2. Run the command `stack ghci` to get into the REPL

-3. Run the command `:l Test` to load the database testing module

-You should now be able to test the insert and query functions in `issue-wanted/src/IW/Db` from the REPL.

 ## How to run automatic tests locally

 1. In a separate terminal run `make postgres` (this command will run database in a Docker container)